Choose the Best Hospital to Have Your Baby

-- You can see a Duke ob-gyn or certified nurse-midwife at Duke Women’s Health Holly Springs and have your baby at WakeMed Cary Hospital.
+- You can see a Duke ob-gyn or certified nurse-midwife at Duke Women’s Health Holly Springs or Duke Women's Health Green Level and have your baby at WakeMed Cary Hospital.

 - Duke OBs and certified nurse-midwives at Kernodle Clinic West – Obstetrics and Gynecology in Burlington deliver at Alamance Medical Center.

 - High-risk pregnancies are delivered at Duke University Hospital.
 As a regional referral center, it offers highly specialized care.

 Independent organizations like U.S. News & World Report use different metrics to assess and honor the best local and national maternity hospitals.